hbz/lobid-blog/_posts/2017-04-05-choice-vocabularies-bibliographic-data.md

 In specific cases we draw properties/classes from other sources, for example using MADS for representing [complex subjects](https://github.com/hbz/lobid-resources/issues/187) or Music Ontology for typing sheet music.

-Finally, we create properties and classes in our own _lobid-vocab_ if other relevant vocabularies don't resolve properly or aren't available in RDF or if there is no existing vocabulary providing the necessary means at all.
+Finally, we create properties and classes in our own _lobid-vocab_ if other relevant vocabularies don't resolve properly, aren't available in RDF or if there is no existing vocabulary providing the necessary means at all.
 This was the case for 11 classes and 18 properties, e.g. when associating isPartOf relations of a resource to a series or multi-volume work with the volume number (https://github.com/hbz/lobid-vocabs/issues/39) or when expressing dataset-specific information like the internal identifier. lobid-vocab can be found at http://purl.org/lobid/lv and is maintained on [GitHub](https://github.com/hbz/lobid-vocabs/blob/master/lobid-vocab.ttl).
 For convenience it is written in turtle.

 If you have comments or suggestions for improvement, we would be interested to hear them.